Treasuries slip, dollar firm as markets grapple with US politics

 * Fed's Powell talks later Monday, markets bet on Sept cut

-SYDNEY, July 15 (Reuters) - U.S. bond futures slipped and the dollar firmed on Monday as investors wagered the attack on U.S. presidential candidate Donald Trump made his victory more likely, while injecting a whole new level of political uncertainty into markets.
+SYDNEY, July 15 (Reuters) - U.S. Treasuries slipped and the dollar firmed on Monday as investors wagered the attack on U.S. presidential candidate Donald Trump made his victory more likely, while injecting a whole new level of political uncertainty into markets.

-A holiday in Japan made for thin trading conditions and the early action was confined to a modest rise in the dollar while Treasury futures slipped.
+A holiday in Japan made for thin trading in Asia and action was confined to a modest rise in the dollar, gains for bitcoin and selling U.S. bonds.
+Benchmark 10-year Treasury yields were up almost five basis points in early London trade.

 Investors have tended to react to the prospect of a Trump win by pushing Treasury yields higher, in part on the assumption his economic policies would add to inflation and debt.

 Proposals to levy tariffs on imports would push prices higher while eating into consumer spending power.
-Meanwhile, restrictions on migration could tighten the labour market and put upward pressure on wages.
+Meanwhile, restrictions on immigration could tighten the labour market and put upward pressure on wages.

 "The market reaction function to a Trump presidency has been characterized by a stronger U.S. dollar and a steepening of the U.S. Treasuries curve, so we might observe some of that this coming week if his election odds are assessed to have further improved following this incident," said Rong Ren Goh, a portfolio manager at Eastspring investments in Singapore.